 by Ken Gargett

 Henschke’s Hill of Grace is Australia’s greatest single-vineyard Shiraz.
-Some might even say it’s Australia’s greatest wine – a battle it would wage with Penfolds’ Grange and possibly Cullen’s Diana Madeline Cabernet and Clonakilla’s Shiraz Viognier.
+Some might even say it’s Australia’s greatest wine – a battle it would wage with Penfolds’ Grange and possibly Cullen’s Diana Madeline Cabernet Sauvignon and Clonakilla’s Shiraz Viognier.
 Plenty of others would challenge occasionally, but these are the wines that have proved their worth over many vintages.